What Is Matt Groening's Net Worth and Salary?

 Boingo Comics

 In 1994, Groening teamed up with Steve Vance, Cindy Vance, and Bill Morrison to form Bongo Comics.
-The company publishes comic books based on the shows "The Simpsons" and "Futurama", in addition to some original titles.
-Groening also formed Zongo Comics, and imprint of Bongo Comics, in 1995.
+The company publishes comic books based on the shows "The Simpsons" and "Futurama," in addition to some original titles.
+Matt also formed Zongo Comics, an imprint of Bongo Comics, in 1995.
 It publishes comics for more mature readers.

 Personal Life

 Groening was married to Deborah Caplan from 1986 to 1999.
 They had two sons together, Homer and Abe.
-He then married Argentinian artist Augustina Picasso in 2011, after dating for four years.
-He became stepfather to her daughter from a previous relationship.
-Groening and Picasso would eventually have five children of their own, including two separate sets of twins!
+After dating for four years, he married Argentinian artist Agustina Picasso in 2011.
+He became the stepfather to her daughter from a previous relationship.
+Groening and Picasso would eventually have eight children of their own, including two separate sets of twins!
+Including his two sons from his previous marriage and her daughter from a previous relationship, the couple has 11 children.

 Real Estate

-In 2011, Groening spent $11.65 million on a large home in Santa Monica, California that was built in 1910 by architect Robert D. Farquhar.
-Groening did extensive renovations and expansions on the property.
+In 2011, Groening spent $11.65 million on a large home in Santa Monica, California, that was built in 1910 by architect Robert D. Farquhar.
+Matt did extensive renovations and expansions on the property.
 In May 2019, he spent $11.9 million to buy the house next door.
-The resulting compound is more than an acre of the most-desirable land in Santa Monica.
+The resulting compound is more than an acre of the most desirable land in Santa Monica.
 Groening also owns a beachfront home in Malibu that he bought in 2000 for $8.5 million.
 That house today would likely sell for at least $20 million.